There’s no way to determine whether a sitemap will benefit an SEO campaign. But there’s no harm in creating one.

 2. Submit The Sitemap To Google Search Console

-After creating the sitemap, you’ll have to submit it to Bing Webmaster Tools and Google Search Console to get your site indexed faster.
+After creating the sitemap, you must submit it to Bing Webmaster Tools and Google Search Console to get your site indexed faster.
 Follow the steps for submitting the sitemap to Google Search Console.

 - Ensure that the sitemap is located on the server and the URL can be loaded.